-During the Financial Year, among other things, the Remuneration and Appointments Committee has: (i) analysed the final results of the short-term variable component (MBO) and the medium/longterm variable component (LTI) of the management incentive plan for executive directors for the 2020 financial year, formulating to the Board of Directors in the meeting of 17 March 2021 the proposal for the assignment of the remuneration pertaining to the MBO; (ii) verified the adequacy, the overall coherence and the actual application of the criteria of Remuneration Policy set out in the 2020 Remuneration Report also with regard to the determination of the variable remuneration of Key Management Personnel and the Head of Internal Audit; (iii) drafted the proposed Remuneration Policy of Company's executive directors and Key Management Personeel for the year 2021 and other content of the draft 2021 remuneration report, prepared pursuant to art.
-123-ter of the Consolidated Law on Finance, including a fixed component, which was then put forward for approval of the Board of Directors in the meeting of 17 March 2021; (iv) evaluated the recommendations relating to the remuneration and appointments formulated by the Chairman of the Corporate Governance Committee in the letter of 22 December 2020; (v) examined and, with the support of Company consultants, proposed amendments deemed necessary to the document "Diversity policy for members of the corporate bodies of LU-VE S.p.A.", to align the text of the provisions of the new Corporate Governance Code, the put forward for the approval of the Board of Directors in the meeting of 24 February 2022; (vi) assessed the text of the BoD and Committee Regulations for the part in its competence; (vii) defined the objectives of the proposal for the short-term variable remuneration (MBO) of executive directors; (viii) verified compliance of Policy relating to the diversity of the members of the Board of Directors; (ix) approved its own work plan for the 2022 financial year.
+During the Financial Year, among other things, the Remuneration and Appointments Committee has: (i) analysed the final results of the short-term variable component (MBO) and the medium/long-term variable component (LTI) of the management incentive plan for executive directors for the 2021 financial year, formulating to the Board of Directors in the meeting of 14 March 2022 the proposal for the assignment of the remuneration pertaining to the 2021 MBO; (ii) verified the adequacy, the overall coherence and the actual application of the criteria of Remuneration Policy set out in the 2021 Remuneration Report also with regard to the determination of the variable remuneration of Key Management Personnel and the Head of Internal Audit; (iii) drafted the proposed Remuneration Policy of Company's executive directors and Key Management Personnel for the year 2022 and other content of the draft 2022 remuneration report, prepared pursuant to art.
+123-ter of the Consolidated Law on Finance, including a fixed component, which was then put forward for approval of the Board of Directors in the meeting of 14 March 2022; (iv) evaluated the recommendations relating to the remuneration and appointments formulated by the Chairman of the Corporate Governance Committee in the letter of 3 December 2021; (v) examined and, with the support of Company consultants, proposed amendments deemed necessary to the document "Diversity policies for members of the corporate bodies of LU-VE S.p.A.", to align the text of the provisions of the new Corporate Governance Code, the put forward for the approval of the Board of Directors in the meeting of 24 February 2022; (vi) assessed the introduction of a new LTI plan for the 2023-2025 period, to replace the expiring 2020-2022 LTI plan, and discussed its possible structure taking into account for this purpose the outcomes of the survey carried out on six companies listed on the Euronext STAR Milan segment with characteristics comparable to those of LU-VE, selected by the same Committee; (vii) defined the objectives of the proposal for the short-term variable remuneration (MBO) of executive directors for 2023; (viii) verified compliance of Policy relating to the diversity of the members of the Board of Directors; (ix) formulated the proposal for the questionnaire for the self-assessment of the Board of Directors and of its committees in relation to the 2020-2022 three-year period then submitted tot he Board of Directors.